Skip to Content

 In all its projects, TCEQ gathers opinions and information from people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.
 Stakeholders are a key part of developing solutions for Big Creek.
 They are advising TCEQ on the TMDL allocations and will develop the I-Plan.

 TCEQ and H-GAC began work on this project in 2018 as part of a larger regional assessment of water quality the Houston-Galveston area.
-H-GAC completed a watershed characterization report that was used by TCEQ and stakeholders to decide whether it was necessary to develop TMDLs for Big Creek.
-H-GAC is currently working on a study that will provide technical support for developing the TMDLs.
+H-GAC completed a watershed characterization report that was used by TCEQ and stakeholders to decide whether it was necessary to develop TMDLs for Big Creek. in 2023 H-GAC completed the technical support document and draft TMDLs, the latter of which are expected to be adopted by TCEQ in 2025.

 Please email tmdl@tceq.texas.gov, and mention the Big Creek bacteria project in the subject line.
 Or call us at 512-239-6682.